-Prayer is an adventure—a life-creating, life-changing journey into a closer relationship with God.
-That’s why it’s so important that parents, teachers and children’s workers know how to teach children to pray.
+Are you wondering how to teach children to pray and grow closer to God?
+Prayer is an adventure—a life-creating, life-changing journey.
+That’s why it’s so important that parents, teachers, and children’s workers know how to guide kids into a life of prayer.

 Prayer is the main avenue God uses to change us and to guide our lives.
 Richard Foster says it well: “Prayer catapults us into the frontier of the spiritual life.”

 As Christians, we know the importance of prayer in our own lives.
-But are we using prayer as God intended it to be—the way to plug into his power in our lives?
-Corrie ten Boom gives us a good word picture: “Is prayer your steering wheel or your spare tire?”
+But are we using prayer as God intended it to be—the way to plug into his power?
+Corrie ten Boom offers a good word picture: “Is prayer your steering wheel or your spare tire?”
 Consider that image as you explore how to teach children to pray.